Overhaul is proposed for decades-old Medicare fraud rules

 The rules under revision were intended to counter self-dealing and financial kickbacks among service providers such as hospitals, clinics and doctors.

 Those regulations are now seen as an obstacle to progress because Medicare has put a premium on coordination among care providers.
-Officials explained that the complex requirements of the original rules can have a chilling effect on hospitals and doctors working together.
+The complex requirements of the original rules can have a chilling effect on hospitals and doctors working together, officials say.

 A major focus is to try to improve follow-up care for patients after they are discharged from hospitals, an area in which Medicare is increasingly holding hospitals accountable.

 Wednesday's announcement starts a rule-making process expected to take months.
-The revised regulations run to an estimated 800 pages and will be pored over by lawyers for the health care industry, which has billions of dollars at stake.
-Patient advocates are keenly interested that consumer protections are not weakened.
+The revised regulations run to an estimated 800 pages and will be pored over by lawyers for the health care industry, which has billions of dollars at stake and has been urging changes to the rules.
+Patient advocates are keenly interested that consumer protections not be weakened.

 Health and Human Services Secretary Alex Azar said the goal is to make the health care system more efficient, not to open the door to new types of fraud.